 Transmission of HCV infection is associated with identifiable risk factors (Box 2), and most diagnoses result from screening of at-risk populations.
 All individuals with a risk factor for HCV infection should be tested.
 The appropriate screening test for HCV is serology (HCV antibodies), which indicates exposure to HCV, either current or past infection.

 Current HCV infection should be confirmed by a polymerase chain reaction (PCR) assay for HCV RNA.
+We recommend that, when ordering HCV serology, clinicians request reflex testing for HCV RNA if HCV serology is positive.
+This request must be documented on the initial pathology form.
 About 25% of acute HCV infections will clear spontaneously within 6 months; these individuals continue to be HCV antibody-positive but do not have detectable HCV RNA in plasma or whole blood.

 Current criteria for PBS eligibility require evidence of chronic infection documented by repeated HCV antibody positivity and HCV RNA positivity.
 The traditional clinical definition of chronic HCV infection is duration longer than 6 months.
 Documentation of seropositivity for longer than 6 months should not be required; a clinical assessment of chronicity is sufficient.
 The recommended definition for chronic HCV infection has therefore been expanded to include people who have detectable HCV RNA in plasma or whole blood and the absence of clinical features of acute hepatitis (see Special populations- treatment of people with acute HCV infection).
 A history of injecting drug use or another risk factor for transmission of HCV infection is supportive but not required to make the diagnosis.